Load balancing policies without feedback using timed replicas: System Model and Preliminaries

 \subsubsection{Secondary replicas and discard thresholds}

-For each job arrival, the dispatcher decides to create secondary replicas independently with replication probability $p$.
-When dispatcher decides to create secondary replicas, then it samples $d-1$ other servers uniformly at random and sends \iid replicas of the same job to the sampled $d-1$ servers after appending each replica with a \emph{secondary discard threshold} of $T_2$ where $T_2 \le T_1.$

-Since our policy is parametrized by probability of secondary replica $p$, primary discard threshold $T_1$, and secondary discard threshold $T_2$, we shall henceforth denote it by $\pi(p,T_1,T_2)$ for simplicity.
-The replication probability $p$ controls the redundant load on the system.
-For example, we do not add any secondary replicas when $p=0$, and we always add secondary replicas when $p=1$.
-We choose the secondary discard threshold to be smaller than the primary discard threshold, since we expect the secondary replicas to be helpful only if the primary is delayed.
+For each job arrival, the dispatcher creates $d-1$ secondary replicas.
+Then, it samples $d-1$ other servers uniformly at random and sends \iid replicas of the same job to the sampled $d-1$ servers after appending each replica with a \emph{secondary discard threshold} of $T_2$ where $T_2 \le T_1.$ We choose the secondary discard threshold to be smaller than the primary discard threshold as a smaller value for secondary threshold will ensure that the secondary replicas will not overload the system when the current workloads at the queues are high.
+Furthermore, note that we expect the secondary replicas to be helpful only if the primary is delayed.

-Following are some special cases of our \emph{discard threshold} based probabilistic $d$-replication-cancellation policy that we analyze in this article. \begin{enumerate} \item Selective replication with identical thresholds ($\pi(p,T,T)$): In this policy, each job is replicated $d$ times and assigned to $d$ servers chosen at random with probability $p$.
+Since our policy is parametrized by number of replicas $d$, primary discard threshold $T_1$, and secondary discard threshold $T_2$, we shall henceforth denote it by $\pi(d,T_1,T_2)$ for simplicity.
+Following are some special cases of our \emph{discard threshold} based redundancy-$d$ policy that we analyze in this article. \begin{enumerate} \item Replication with identical thresholds ($\pi(d,T,T)$): In this policy, each job is replicated $d$ times and assigned to $d$ servers chosen at random.
 Each job replica will have a threshold of $T$ time units which can possibly result in loss of jobs.
-When $T = \infty$ and $p = 1$ the policy reduces to that of a simple replication policy without cancellation. \item Selective replication with no loss ($\pi(p,\infty,T_2)$): This is a selective replication policy, where primary is always served, and the $d-1$ replicas are created only with probability $p$ reducing the overhead due to large number of replicas.
-Since $T_1 = \infty,$ each primary replica of the job is definitely served.
-The advantage of this policy is that no jobs are lost. \item Selective replication on idle servers ($\pi(p,\infty,0)$): This is special case of selective replication policy with minimal redundancy addition, since secondary replicas only join idle queues. \end{enumerate}
+When $T = \infty$, the policy reduces to that of a simple replication-$d$ policy without cancellation. \item Replication with no loss ($\pi(d,\infty,T_2)$): Under this policy, as primary threshold $T_1 = \infty,$ each primary replica of the job is definitely served.
+The advantage of this policy is that no jobs are lost. \item Replication on idle secondary servers ($\pi(d,\infty,0)$): This is special case of replication policy with minimal redundancy addition, since secondary replicas only join idle queues. \end{enumerate}